 The Ministry Referral service provides resumes to churches and other ministries that are seeking staff members.
-Students and alumni seeking opportunities for ministry may make their file active in this registry through the Development Office.
+Students and alumni seeking opportunities for ministry may make their file active in this registry through the Student Life office or Registrar's office.